DonnieData/surfs_up/README.md

  December Temperature Summary Statistics  <br>
 ![december_temp](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/december_frame.png)

-### Analysis
 Based on the statisical overview of the data we see that:
 - There is a higher max temperature for the month of June than December.
 However with only a differnece of 2 degrees.
-- June also has a leading average temperature than December by 3 degrees.
+- June also has a leading average temperature by less than 3 degrees.
-- June also has a higher minimum temperature by a small margin.
+- June also has a higher minimum temperature by 8 degrees.

+## Summary
 From analyzing the spread of weather for this data, it is safe to say that while December is colder it is still possible to run a business focussed on outdoor activites in Hawaii even in colder months.

-## Summary

 [query: count of temps higher than average for months]